evpo/EncryptPad/README.md

 2. Set "Enable FakeVim"
 3. Restart EncryptPad

-To configure FakeVim create and edit the file at the location below:
+To configure FakeVim, create and edit the file at the location below:

 Linux and macOS: